Italy's Matteo Salvini shuts what was Europe's biggest migrant center | DW | 09.07.2019

 Read more: UN warns Italy against criminalizing sea rescue

-DW reporter Amien Essif said some local people came out to protest against the camp's closure and the jobs it provided to the community.
+DW reporter Amien Essif said some local people came out to protest against the camp's closure and the loss of jobs it provided to the community.

 'A beautiful morning'